• Skip to main content

 Why We Love Them!

-• Homemade Meatballs are absolutely delicious! - There is no comparison to store-bought, homemade meatballs are just that much better!
+• Homemade Meatballs are Absolutely Delicious! - There is no comparison to store-bought, homemade meatballs are just that much better!
 Tender and juicy, and not hard to make!
-This meatball marinara recipe is our favorite way to eat them, you can build them into meatball subs, or use them in place of the meat in Mom's Spaghetti.
+This meatball marinara recipe is our favorite way to eat them, you can build them into meatball subs, or use them in place of the meat in Mom's Homemade Spaghetti.

-• These are just really amazing basic meatballs, Versatile with different sauces! - The beauty of these guys is that they are just really incredible basic meatballs, so you can use them with all different kinds of sauce recipes!
-This is a large batch to meal prep extra meatballs to freeze.
+• Basic Meatballs, Versatile with Different Sauces! - The beauty of these guys is that they are just really incredible basic meatballs, so you can use them with all different kinds of sauce recipes!
+This is a large batch, 4 pounds, to meal prep extra meatballs to freeze.
 Making meatballs may seem like a lot of work, but remember you are making a lot, well worth your efforts!
 Freezing the meatballs raw or cooked without sauce means you can use them in different ways!

 Ingredients & Substitutions